 According to MIT's Department of Civil and Environmental Engineering (CEE) Stephanie Chin, cement production takes a lot of energy due to the high temperatures involved and its multistage process, whereas volcanic ash forms under high heat and high pressure but the processing and chemical reactions occur naturally, thus reducing the embodied energy.

 This translates into significant energy savings when creating a neighbourhood or city – a process which Biñan is currently benefiting from.

 As residents have already witnessed, when the volcanic ash is in contact with water such as rain, the fine powder transforms into a thick black sludge resembling a cement-like paste.
 Due to its natural binding properties, Biñan City Mayor Arman Dimaguila says the city is sweeping the fine volcanic ash into sacks to be salvaged for production and to avoid clogging drainage.

 By altering the ratio of volcanic ash, a wide range of end-products can result.
 Oral Buyukozturk, a professor in MIT's Department of Civil and Environmental Engineering (CEE) says it’s very flexible and can be customised according to the task at hand.
 For example, a traffic block may not need as much strength as a high-rise building so it could be produced with much less energy by increasing the amount of volcanic ash in place of cement.

-At this stage, Biñan plans to use the ash in the production of bricks that will be used in the construction of a children’s facility.
+Biñan used the ash to produce bricks that will be used in the building of a children’s facility.